J-Ngaiii/J-Ngaiii/README.md

 Hi!
 I’m Jonathan, a third-year studying Political Science and Data Science at UC Berkeley.

-I’m interested in asking data-centric questions and creative problem solving.
-In particular I’m interested in predictive modeling, probability theory and exploratory data analysis.
+My interest include predictive modeling, probability theory and all things data analysis related from figuring out how to find data to cleaning to EDA!

-Outside of courses, I’ve been involved in research groups, course staff, student government and community service throughout my time at Berkeley.
-Through these experiences I’ve developed passions for teaching, research and project management.
+Outside of courses, I’ve been involved in research groups, course staff, student government and community service orgs throughout my time at Berkeley.
+I love teaching and service roles where I can apply my skills to have an impact on the communities around me.